conaman/SyncStreamingAssetsLoader/README.md

 1) Instantiate SyncStreamingAssetsLoader;
 2) Invoke Init function
 3) Load streaming assets files.
+4) Invoke Close function when finish your app.

 You can see my sample code from Sample.cs